justokaou/encryptsync/README.md

 - ⚙️ Fully configurable via `config.yaml`
 - 🧩 Modular CLI: `encrypt`, `decrypt`, `clear`, `install`, `start`, `stop`, `status`, etc.
 - 💡 Systemd integration: run as a background service

 ---

+## ❓ Why EncryptSync?

+Cloud storage solutions like Nextcloud or OwnCloud offer basic encryption options — but they come with compromises.
+Server-side encryption means storing the keys on the same machine, reducing actual security.
+Full-disk encryption isn’t convenient for remote access.

+I wanted a reliable client-side encryption system that:

+- 🔒 Encrypts files *before* they’re synced
+- 🔑 Lets me decrypt them automatically and on-demand
+- 🛡️ Offers persistent protection even if the server is compromised

+While tools like **VeraCrypt** exist, I’ve had reliability issues with corrupted containers in the past — especially when syncing large encrypted volumes.
+I also wanted something:

+- 🧩 Modular and transparent
+- 🔐 Based on **GPG**, which I already use and trust
+- 📁 Per-folder, supporting multiple keys if needed
+- ⚙️ Integrated with **systemd** and my workflow

+**EncryptSync** was born from that need: a simple, scriptable, and extensible way to mirror folders with GPG encryption.
+It offers:

+- 🟢 Live encryption/decryption with `watchdog`
+- 🧹 Wiping plaintext at shutdown
+- 🛠️ Automatic decryption at boot or login

+Unlike VeraCrypt, which encrypts full volumes, EncryptSync takes a **granular** approach: per-file encryption, with optional key caching (via GPG agent).
+If your system is already secured (e.g. encrypted `/home`), you can skip passphrases — otherwise, **GPG** offers flexibility with smartcards and hardware tokens (even if I haven’t used those yet myself).

+---